MathieuFortune/mathieufortune.github.io/_posts/2026-06-23-jewelers-mutual-ai-prototype-case-study.md

 The generated code contained occasional inline styles instead of proper React component calls and minor structural inconsistencies, but it was more than sufficient for the stated purpose.

-{% include figures.html images="/images/jewelers-mutual/illus-ai-prototype-final-jm.jpg" alt="Final mobile prototype screens" captions="Screens from the final mobile-first React prototype of the Digital Vault" tier="wide" %}
+{% include figures.html images="/images/jewelers-mutual/illus-ai-prototype-final-jm.jpg" alt="Final mobile prototype screens" captions="Screens from the final mobile-first React prototype of the Digital Vault" tier="full" %}

 {% include eyebrow.html label="Outcomes" heading="What shipped: a prototype, executive alignment, and an honest accounting" %}